openlibhums/janeway/docs/source/installation.rst

 ----------------------------------------------
 1. Install ``docker``, ``docker-compose`` and ``GNU Make``.
 2. From the /path/to/janeway directory run ``make install``.
-3. A docker environment will be provisioned, and shortly after the janeway isntall script will run.
+3. A docker environment will be provisioned, and shortly after the janeway install script will run.
 Follow the instructions on screen to complete the installation.
 4. Once install is complete run ``make run`` to run the django development server against a Postgres backend.
 5. For Janeway browse ``http://localhost:8000``/.
 6. If using Postgres (e you can also browse ``http://localhost:8001`` for pgadmin.
 The default root password is `janeway-web`